Newborn Photography in Westfield, IN

 At what point during my pregnancy should I schedule my newborn photography session?

-You should scheduled your newborn photoshoot as soon as you learn you are expecting to ensure you get a spot for your baby on the studio schedule.
+If your newborn baby has already arrived, no problem!
+Please contact the studio and I will do my best to fit your baby into my studio schedule.
+Ideally, you should schedule your newborn photoshoot as soon as you learn you are expecting to ensure you get a spot for your baby on the studio schedule.
 We will put a tentative date on the schedule that will be based on your due date.
-Then you’ll contact me as soon as the baby arrives and we will adjust the date of your baby’s photoshoot if he or she arrived a little early or a little late.
+Then you’ll contact me as soon as the baby arrives and we will adjust the date of your baby’s photoshoot if he or she arrives a little early or a little late.

 I already had my baby.
 Can I still book a newborn photoshoot with you?